 A person you’re seeing or your partner suddenly changes their mood and becomes distant for a while, and you’re already, in your mind, listing all possible reasons for it and trying to figure out if you had something to do with it.

-A guy you’re seeing hasn’t called you when he said he would, and you’re already jumping on that train of thoughts, such as, “Does he really like me?
+A guy you’re seeing hasn’t called you when he said he would, and you’re already jumping on that train of thoughts “Does he really like me?
 Maybe he thought this… Maybe I should have said that… What if he never calls?
 I swear, the next time I will…”

-Have you noticed your ongoing inner chatter saying things like “Maybe I should…” this or that; “I wonder if he…” this or that; “What if this… What if that…?”
+Have you noticed your ongoing inner chatter “Maybe I should…” this or that; “I wonder if he…” this or that; “What if this… What if that…?”

 Welcome to your Mind Loop that goes nowhere.

 As a nonstop thinker and worrier about things, especially in my love life, I’ve learned my lessons the hard way.

 I swear, some people are made and wired to think 24/7 about everything.
 And here I mean every – little – thing.

 If there was a calling of “Professional Thinker and Analyser” I’d be making serious money.

 See if this description sounds like you and if you fit the job: